pemcg/manageiq-automation-howto-guide/chapter1/classes_schemas_and_instances.md

-## Classes, Schemas, Instances, Relationships
+## Classes, Schemas, Instances & Relationships

 ### Classes
 A **Class** is similar to a template, it contains a generic definition for a set of automation operations.
 Each Class has a **Schema**, that defines the variables, states, relationships or methods that **Instances** of the class will use.